What is Accelerated Reader?

 Log on to www.arbookfind.co.uk to check whether the book is in your child’s level.

 Type in the title.
-If no result is found, then there may not be a quiz yet.
+If no result is found, then there may not be a quiz yet – there is a tab at the top of the page to request for a new quiz to be written.

-What if the book has a higher level than they are reading now?
+What if the book they want to read/have read is a higher level than they are reading now?

 Can children quiz on the internet at home?